Application due date: TBD

-Faculty members who apply for HFA subvention support for a book or publication must first submit a proposal to the University’s publication subvention program.
-The application deadline for university subvention is likely to be mid-January.
+Faculty members who apply for HFA subvention must first submit a proposal to the University’s subvention program.
+The application deadline for university subvention is January 17, 2019.
 Applicants for university subvention may not learn whether or not they will receive support prior to the HFA subvention deadline.
 Those seeking university subvention are welcome to apply for college funds understanding that the amount of a college award may be affected should university funds toward the project be granted.

 The College of Humanities and Fine Arts follows University practice and will not fund expenses for routine author activities, such as indexing, proofreading, copy editing, purchasing copies, etc.

 In addition to routine applicant and descriptive information, you will need to upload a single PDF that includes the items listed below.
 N.B.
 You will need to prepare this document before you begin to fill out the online form.
 Your application must be completed in a single session.